tigoe/DMX-Examples/dmx-intro.md

 There are many other kinds of DMX fixtures.
 It's also become popular to control LED strips and programmable LEDs with DMX, and for that purpose, there are a range of controllers you can buy.

 ### What Do I Need If I want to Control DMX From My Computer?
-First you'll need a USB-to-DMX adapter like the Enttec [DMX Pro](https://www.enttec.com/product/controls/dmx-usb-interfaces/dmx-usb-interface/) USB-to-DMX adapter or [DMXKing UltraDMX Micro](https://dmxking.com/usbdmx/ultradmxmicro) USB-to-DMX adapter.
+First you'll need a USB-to-DMX adapter like the Enttec [DMX Pro](https://www.enttec.com/product/dmx-usb-interfaces/dmx-usb-pro-professional-1u-usb-to-dmx512-converter/) USB-to-DMX adapter or [DMXKing UltraDMX Micro](https://dmxking.com/usbdmx/ultradmxmicro) USB-to-DMX adapter.

 You'll also need software that can communicate using your DMX interface.
-[QLC+](https://www.qlcplus.org/), the [TouchDesigner](https://derivative.ca/product) IDE, and [node.js](https://nodejs.org/en/) using the [node-dmx](https://github.com/node-dmx/dmx) library can all do this.
+[QLC+](https://www.qlcplus.org/), the [TouchDesigner](https://derivative.ca/product) IDE, and [node.js](https://nodejs.org/en/) using the [node-dmx](https://github.com/node-dmx/dmx) library or the [node-sacn](https://www.npmjs.com/package/sacn) library can all do this.

 ### How are DMX Devices Connected Together?